 Santo Domingo (1-3 days)

-Santo Domingo is the oldest continuously inhabited European settlement in the Americas, founded by Bartholomew Columbus, in 1496.
+Santo Domingo is the oldest continuously inhabited European settlement in the Americas, founded by Bartholomew Columbus in 1496.
 With its stunning UNESCO-listed colonial architecture and landmarks like the Columbus Lighthouse and Alcazar de Colon, the capital is a must-visit on every Dominican Republic itinerary!

 Santo Domingo is best experienced slowly, but if your time is limited, the Colonial Zone and a handful of key landmarks are all you really need to see.

-Where to Stay in Santo Domingo
+Where to Stay in Santo Domingo to Explore the Zona Colonial

 Hostal Gato Colonial is a fantastic option for budget and solo travelers.
 It’s located to the north of the Zona Colonial and is still ideally located to walk around.
 It features are a charming living room and common area, a kitchen and is quiet.